 In this one-of-a-kind degree program, you’ll travel the globe as you examine the impacts of climate change and innovations and policies to combat them.
 You’ll examine current global environmental governance and consider opportunities for effective climate action in a rapidly changing world.

 Starting in Iceland, you’ll be introduced to climate science, assessment methods, and energy and climate policy.
 You’ll see Iceland’s energy alternatives to fossil fuels as well as its methods for reducing carbon dioxide output.
-You’ll also discover Iceland’s core policies of environmental governance and changing geopolitical role as a leader in energy innovation within the European Union.
+You’ll also discover Iceland’s core policies of environmental governance and changing geopolitical role as a leader in energy innovation as part of Europe.

-A semester-long practicum at an environmental or climate change organization rounds out your experience by letting you practice what you’ve learned in a professional setting while getting real-world experience for your résumé.
+A semester-long practicum at a prominent environmental or climate change organization rounds out your experience by letting you practice what you’ve learned in a professional setting while getting real-world experience for your résumé.

 This program is designed for professionals who want to make a difference in sustainability, ecological conservation, and community livelihoods.
 Advanced knowledge of science is not required; you will learn the key concepts of climate science on the program.